trueagi-io/metta-examples/tutorials/debug_py_script_launched_from_metta/README.md

 One can also use Pycharm in a different way for this task.
 Pycharm provides a way to create run/debug configuration in which we can provide path to script metta.py from hyperon-experimental repo and provide script to metta script as an argument.
-Steps to debug this way are show below on pics.
+Steps to debug this way are show below on pics (please be careful since in newer releases of metta import should be done like this: !(import! &self additional_funcs).
+Variant from the pic is outdated).

 ![Edit configurations](./6.png)